 3 Conservation Solutions That Protect Our World

-“The human population is consuming resources equivalent to 1.5 earths,” said Brad Ack from the World Wildlife Fund at the 2016 Collaborative + Classy Awards.
+“The human population is consuming resources equivalent to 1.5 earths,” said Brad Ack from the World Wildlife Fund at the the Collaborative.
 “If we continue on this trajectory, by 2050, we will need resources equivalent to 2.5 earths.”

-Pair this unsustainable consumption rate with climate change, and it’s easy to see how we’ve got a big problem.
-As sea levels rise, less land will be available for life and food production.
+Pair this unsustainable consumption rate with climate change, and it’s easy to see that we’ve got a big problem.
+As sea levels rise, less land will be available for wildlife and food production.
 Meanwhile, the global population continues to balloon.
 To thwart imminent peril, humans need to find unconventional solutions to create resources while simultaneously caring for the earth.